 Cross Country: 120km

-Les Trois Vallées is one of the largest ski areas in the world, with its three largest resorts being Val Thorens, Courchevel and Meribel.
+Les Trois Vallées is one of the largest ski areas in the world, with its three largest ski resorts being Val Thorens, Courchevel and Meribel.
 Les Trois Vallées consists of 600km of skiable area with a good mix of runs for every level of skier.
-The height you can ski at in this area, over 3,000m in Val Thorens, means that you can be certain of good snow cover all season long.
+The height you can ski at in this area, over 3,000m in Val Thorens, means that you can be certain of good snow cover all season long and excellent skiing.

 There are a number of black runs for more advanced skiers, such as the three Saulire couloirs.
 Freeride skiers will likely want to head over to 1650 or Val Thorens for the best off-piste powder areas.